 Each time you visit a website Google analytics automatically tracks information such as (but not limited to) your geographical location, IP address, browser type, browser version, operating system, referral source, page views, length of visit, the times and dates you visit the site, navigation paths, whether you are a new visitor or a returning visitor.

-When you visit www.julietwistcounselling.uk the information collected by Google analytics may be used by Julie to customise the website according to your interests and help improve products and services.
+When you visit www.julietwistcounselling.uk the information collected by Google analytics may be used by us to customise the website according to your interests and help improve products and services.